-The Graded Test view can be found in the Grading tool, on the Share with Students page.
-The icon for the Share with Students page is located to the right of the Student View.
+The Graded Test view can be found in Grade View, on the Share with Students page.
+The icon for the Share with Students page is located in the Navigation area.
 To access the Graded Test view:

 - Hover over a student’s row.